Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 }
 ```

-Notice each NavLink has a `to` prop.
-This sets what path in the address bar will become when you click this link.
+Notice that each `NavLink` has a `to` prop.
+This sets what the path in the address bar will become when you click this link.

 Try it out in your browser!

-The navlinks need some style.
-NavLink translates to a regular anchor `<a>` tag in the DOM.
-You can treat these like any other tag/component.
+The `NavLink`s need some style. `NavLink` translates to a regular anchor `<a>` tag in the DOM.
+You can treat these like any other tag/component:

 > [action]
 >
-> In `Title.js`, give the NavLinks a class name:
+> In `src/Title.js`, give the NavLinks a class name:
 >
 ```html
 <NavLink className="nav-link" to="/">List</NavLink>
 <NavLink className="nav-link" to="/about">About</NavLink>
 ```
 >
-> Then, open `Title.css` and add some styles.
+> Then, open `src/Title.css` and add some styles.
 >
 ```CSS
 .nav-link {